Kile/Pylondocs/README.md

 # Pylondocs
-Pylon docs examples, intended to be used by Sepencer in the offical Pylon docs
+Pylon docs examples, intended to be used by Spencer in the offical Pylon docs